Ammar0021/Stream-Scoop/README.md

-# YouTube Downloader
+# Media Downloader

-A simple yet powerful script that lets you download YouTube videos, audios, and subtitles.
+A simple yet powerful script that lets you download videos, audios, and subtitles from various websites

 ## Requirements